JiltedSchimitar/codewars-1/README.md

 # codewars

-My solutions to exercises on [Codewars](http://www.codewars.com/r/DPpmjw), ranking 8 kuys (the lowest rank) and up.
+My solutions to exercises on [Codewars](http://www.codewars.com/r/DPpmjw), ranking 8 kuys (the easiest) and up.

 ### 8 kyu
 * [Convert a number to reversed array of digits](https://www.codewars.com/kata/convert-number-to-reversed-array-of-digits/javascript)